How can Anne help you?

 I work with my clients one on one and in small groups using a combination of movement and massage to aid in pain relief, reduce stress, and build strength and mobility.

-An ACE certified Personal Trainer, I train clients privately.
-I also teach weekly Pilates, yoga, Barre, and Energy flow (similar to Tai Chi) classes.
+An ACE certified Personal Trainer, I train clients privately in their homes.
+I also teach weekly Zoom Pilates, yoga, Barre, and Energy flow (similar to Tai Chi) classes.

-An Oregon Licensed Massage Therapist, I offer therapeutic massage.
-I often incorporate Thai massage, myofascial release, and craniosacral therapy, based on your needs for that session.
+An Oregon and Washington Licensed Massage Therapist, I offer non-sexual therapeutic massage, often incorporating Thai massage, myofascial release, and craniosacral therapy.

 How do I get started?